-TSAG should review, through an expert group or other appropriate mechanism, the report and recommendations of the independent consultant indicated in clause 2 to perform the necessary comparison of alternatives.
+The members of TSAG have the ultimate responsibility to manage, and review the output of the action plan.
 TSAG should prepare a report and recommendations for presentation to Council for further action and consideration and submit a report to WTSA-24.
+That said Members can use( or not) the output of the action plan as they wish ahead of any consideration by WTSA on a decision for restructuring the ITU-T study groups.

+An independent consultant should be employed to perform the necessary comparison of alternatives, using the metrics outlined in Clause 4

 The standardization sector [should] carefully consider and work on taking the opinions of the study groups, regional study groups and TSB members in taking their current and future proposals by conducting an analytical study that shows the extent of benefit from the change.

-The following important elements and question related which must be considered as guidance once starting the study groups restructuring analytical study:
+The following questions should be answered by the action plan: